 In the beginning, it is a good idea to focus on opening up the body and the energy pathways.
 For most the physical level of the practice is an essential first step.
 However, when a student of yoga is ready to move beyond simply stretching the body, the breath is the next step and moving beyond basic yogic breathing techniques such as the ocean breath’ (ujjai pranayama) and ‘three-part breath’ (dirga pranayama) becomes appropriate.

 As we live our lives (or multiple lives if that is your belief), we have experiences.
 The ego mind (ahemkara) judges these experiences as either positive or negative and then files these judgments or ‘seeds of karma’ (samskaras) in our energy body.
-These seeds of karma are rooted in the duality of maya (illusion) rather than the unity (yoga) of Brahman (formless spirit).
+These seeds of karma are rooted in the duality of maya (illusion) rather than the unity (yoga) of formless spirit (Shiva in the Tantric tradition, Brahman in Hinduism).
 An apt analogy for the energy body is a compact disc that can hold information.
 Just as a CD can only hold ones and zeros, your energy body can only hold positive and negative samskaras.
 But even though a CD can only hold ones and zeros, the pattern of those digits can create a wide range of things such as the new Madonna album, your accounting for the past ten years, or your family photos.
 The energy body is quite similar.
 The arrangement of your samskaras will determine everything from your physical health and your psychological well being to the ebb and flow of your emotions.
 These samskaras determine your perception of the world and influence your decisions on an unconscious level.

 Sometimes these patterns serve us, but most of the time, they hold us back and weaken us in ways in which we may not even be aware.
 Have you ever quit one job because it is unsatisfying only to find another just like it?
 Have you ever dumped one love interest only to find the same personality traits in your next mate?
 Do you find yourself eating food that you know will make you feel ill or harm your health even though you know better?
 All of this is coming from a very unconscious level and nothing will ever change until you re-program the CD.
 Many people are unsatisfied with their lives.
 They complain that the universe is somehow conspiring against them to make them miserable, or that the “devil” made them do it.
 This of course makes about as much sense as complaining that you can’t stand the new Madonna CD while at the same time choosing to put the CD in your stereo and hitting repeat play.